“RAISE AWARENESS OF THE HIGH PREVALENCE OF HEALTHCARE MALNUTRITION”

 Vision: To provide the healthcare community, including acute care facilities, rehabilitation facilities, home healthcare and nursing homes, with a full spectrum of resources to assess and ultimately minimize healthcare-related malnutrition.

-nutritionDay in the U.S. is a non profit organization formed as part of a global initiative, nutritionDay Worldwide, to improve patient and resident safety and quality of care by raising awareness and increasing knowledge about disease-related malnutrition.
+nutritionDay in the US is a non profit, 501 (c) 3, organization formed as part of a global initiative, nutritionDay Worldwide, to improve patient and resident safety and quality of care by raising awareness and increasing knowledge about disease-related malnutrition.
 It is developed from and supported by the infrastructure of nutritionDay Worldwide and the Medical University of Vienna.
-November 7, 2013, is the fifth annual nutritionDay in the U.S. and the ninth annual nutritionDay Worldwide.
-To date, nutritionDay Worldwide has reached 51 countries, 151,617 patients and 1,787 healthcare facilities including the United States.
+November 16, 2017, is the 9th annual nutritionDay in the US and the 13th annual nutritionDay Worldwide.
+In addition, nutritionDay in Hospitals and in Nursing Homes can be performed anyDay of the year.
+The data entry system & report download is always open.
+To date, nutritionDay Worldwide has reached 63 countries, 193,000 patients and residents and 7,000 healthcare facilities including the United States.
+Out of the 63 participating countries, the US provides 15% of the worldwide data, which is one of the top participating countries.
 In addition, greater than 25 professional associations, from around the globe, support this initiative.
-The Medical University of Vienna, in Vienna, Austria, is the primary investigative site for nutritionDay Worldwide and the Primary Investigator/Worldwide Coordinator is Dr. Michael Hiesmayr, M.D.,Ph.D.
-Karin Schindler, Ph.D. is the co-founder of nutritionDay and Sigrid Kosak, is the Worldwide Project Manager.
+The Medical University of Vienna, in Vienna, Austria, is the primary investigative site for nutritionDay Worldwide and the Primary Investigator/Worldwide Coordinator is Dr. Michael Hiesmayr, MD,PhD Karin Schindler, PhD. is the co-founder of nutritionDay and Sigrid Kosak, is the Worldwide Project Manager.

-The nutritionDay in the U.S. team consists of clinicians and professionals experienced in the medical community for many years.
-Our goal is to support your efforts to minimize healthcare malnutrition in the United States through education and participation in nutritionDay.
+The nutritionDay in the US team consists of clinicians and professionals experienced in the medical community for many years.
+Our goal is to support your efforts to minimize healthcare malnutrition in the United States through validated data collection, and education through participation in nutritionDay.

 There is no fee to participate in nutritionDay.
 For statistical significance, all you need is a minimum of one ICU or non-ICU with 20 patients*.
-Patient data collection takes place on this one scheduled day by all participating hospitals and nursing homes around the world.
+Patient data collection takes place on this one scheduled day (can be more than 1 day if staff resources are limited) by all participating hospitals and nursing homes around the world.
 Patient outcome data is than collected 30 days later, 60 days later or 180 days later for non ICU, ICU, and nursing home units, respectively.
 All of the necessary documents are provided by the global coordinating center and are available on the global website, www.nutritionday.org and U.S. website, www.nutritionDayUS.org.
 Each participating facility or unit receives a comparison of its own nutritional care results to reference data of all units of the same specialty type.
 Annual participation allows facility benchmarking and the opportunity to measure the success of any nutritional care process improvements.

 Because nutritionDay is managed by qualified medical professionals, revenue is required.
-Our revenue streams include educational programs, grants, donations and sponsorships.
-Program sponsors will be provided with the opportunity to co-market with the nutritionDay marketing campaign, and U.S. healthcare malnutrition data mining. nutritionDay in the U.S. is a non-profit 501 c (3) organization.
+Our revenue streams can include educational programs, grants, donations and sponsorships.
+Program sponsors will be provided with the opportunity to co-market with the nutritionDay marketing campaign, and U.S. healthcare malnutrition data mining.

 *If you have more than 20 patients per unit on nutritionDay, all patients on the unit must be included in nutritionDay.
 If you have less than 20 patients on nutritionDay, continue nutritionDay on subsequent days until you have gathered data on 20 unique patients.